DNA-Evolutions/Angular-Demo-Application-Source/README.md

 From now on, the Angular Demo uses our new swagger definition (see
 <a href="https://swagger.dna-evolutions.com/v3/api-docs/OptimizeConfig" target="_blank">swagger.dna-evolutions.com/v3/api-docs/OptimizeConfig</a>).
 This requires using JOpt.TourOptimizer with **version 1.0.3 or higher**.
 This swagger definition has the advantage that it enables almost all features of JOpt at the REST-endpoint.

 ---

+# Contact

+If you need any help, please contact us via our company website <a href="https://www.dna-evolutions.com" target="_blank">www.dna-evolutions.com</a> or write an email to <a href="mailto:info@dna-evolutions.com">info@dna-evolutions.com</a>.

+---